What are the available plug types for the Yodeck Player?

 Congratulations!
 Your Yodeck device is now set up and ready to display your content.
 You can start uploading and scheduling content to be displayed on your device immediately.

-If you encounter any issues during the setup process, please don’t hesitate to refer to our help center for troubleshooting tips or contact our support team for assistance.
+If you encounter any issues during the setup process, please don’t hesitate to refer to our documentation for troubleshooting tips or contact our support team for assistance.

 Thank you for choosing Yodeck for your digital signage needs.
 We hope you enjoy using our platform!